Adversarial Attacks Leverage Interference Between Features in Superposition: Image classifier experiments

-The bottleneck architecture consisted of a linear encoder followed by a linear decoder.
-The linear encoder projected the pre-classification activations obtained from the \ac{vit} backbone into an $m$-dimensional latent space ($\{2, 3, 5, 10\}$).
-The subsequent linear decoder then mapped these $m$-dimensional representations back to the $k=10$ dimensions corresponding to the CIFAR-10 classes.
+\paragraph{Backbones} The base ViT~\citep{dosovitskiy2020image} comprised 12 transformer layers, embedding dimension $d = 384$, 6 attention heads per layer, and a per-block MLP hidden dimension of 1536, with learned positional embeddings and a CLS token.
+For CIFAR ($32 \times 32$) it used $4 \times 4$ patches; for Tiny ImageNet ($64 \times 64$) it used $8 \times 8$ patches, giving 64 patches in both cases.
+The ResNet-50~\citep{heResnet2016} backbone followed the standard torchvision architecture trained from scratch, with the CIFAR-style stem (the $7 \times 7$ stride-2 stem convolution replaced by a $3 \times 3$ stride-1 convolution and the initial max-pool removed) to preserve spatial resolution; global average pooling yields a $2048$-dimensional feature.
+We use ResNet-50 for STL-10, whose $5{,}000$ labelled images are too few to train a $\sim$30M-parameter ViT from scratch.
+The MLP-Mixer~\citep{mlpMixerTolstikhin21} backbone (used on CIFAR) had hidden dimension 512, depth 8, $4 \times 4$ patches (64 tokens), token-mixing MLP dimension 256, and channel-mixing MLP dimension 2048, with mean pooling over tokens.

-The base \ac{vit} model was trained on the CIFAR-10 dataset for 250 epochs.
-A learning rate of 0.001 was used with the Adam optimiser using default PyTorch parameters.
-The batch size was set to 512 and a cosine annealing learning rate scheduler was used.
-The loss function was \ac{ce}.
-Dropout was used.
-Training was performed across five different random seeds to account for variability.
-After the base \ac{vit} model was trained, its weights were frozen.
-The bottleneck layer was then trained for 30 epochs, utilising a learning rate of 0.001.
-As for preprocessing, the images undergo RandomCrop with 4-pixel padding, resize to the target size (32x32 by default), and RandomHorizontalFlip for data augmentation.
+\paragraph{Bottleneck} The bottleneck head consisted of a linear encoder projecting the pooled backbone features into an $m$-dimensional latent space, followed by a linear decoder mapping to the $k$ class logits.
+We use $m \in \{2, 3, 5, 10\}$ for CIFAR-10 and STL-10, $m \in \{20, 30, 50, 100\}$ for CIFAR-100, and $m \in \{40, 60, 100, 200\}$ for Tiny ImageNet.